Aaron Gilmore: Second period in Parliament, 2013

-In 2013, Lockwood Smith was appointed as High Commissioner of New Zealand to the United Kingdom and resigned from Parliament.
+In early 2013, Lockwood Smith was appointed as High Commissioner of New Zealand to the United Kingdom and resigned from Parliament.
 Gilmore was the highest person on National's party list not already in Parliament, and so he replaced Smith and became an MP again.

 Emails were released under the Official Information Act in May 2013 from his time as a contractor to the Ministry of Business, Innovation and Employment (MBIE) in November 2012, just prior to his return to Parliament in 2013.
 The emails contained comments to a Treasury Manager during an argument in which Gilmore said, after noting he may be returning to Parliament as a government member, "I am sure this sort of thing will come back to haunt you if you want your career to reach its full potential."
 The emails were described as "inappropriate" by the Ministry and the Ministry.
 TV3 had asked Gilmore specifically, in a previously broadcast segment, whether there had been any complaints about his time at MBIE, and Gilmore had replied on camera that there was nothing that had been brought to his attention.